webpack-contrib/remark-loader/README.md

 ##### array

-If need to specify options for the plugin, can pass the plugin using an array, where the second argument will be options.
+If need to specify options for the plugin, you can pass the plugin using an array, where the second argument will be the `options`.

 **webpack.config.js**